helderthh/blue-green-deploy/README.md

 - A `production/deployment.yaml` file with the label `deployment: ${DEPLOY_VERSION}`
 - A `production/service.yaml` file with the label `deployment: ${DEPLOY_VERSION}`

-Please check a simple example in the [ping pong service](../blob/master/ping-pong) example.
+Please check a simple use in the [ping pong service](../blob/master/ping-pong) example, specially, take a look into the .yaml files.